slowernews/wisdom-tldr/chapters/introduction.md

 ### How to design a life?

+Stop looking for happiness in the same place where you lost it.

+> *"The purpose of life is finding the largest burden that you can bear and bearing it."
+-- Jordan Peterson*

 > *"If you plan on being less than you are capable of being, you will probably be unhappy all the days of your life."
 -- Abraham Maslow*

-> *"The purpose of life is finding the largest burden that you can bear and bearing it."
--- Jordan Peterson*

-> *"Beware of overconcern for money, or position, or glory.
-Someday you will meet a man who cares for none of these things.
-Then you will know how poor you are."
--- Rudyard Kipling*
+> *"Take advantage of the opportunities - that’s probably more important than charting your path."
+-- Admiral William Mcraven*

 Lying on death bed and regretting your life is the worst that can happen to you.
 The goal of life is contribution, not comfort.